similie/similie-simple-logger/README.md

 ```

 To remove a single device, you can select the `showDevices` function without any input parameters.
 A corresponding cloud event will send a list of all connected devices.
-Simply copy the full string name populate the `removeDevice` function with this value.
+Simply copy the full string name and populate the `removeDevice` function with this value.
 To delete all devices you can use the `clearAllDevices` function with the text `DELETE` in the input field.

 In addition to the cloud configurator, you can configure the device suite in the device-manager constructor `/src/resources/devices/device-manager.cpp`.
 The advantage of using this method is that you can create multiple datasets with your devices.
 The following provides an example configuration with one AllWeather device, a SoilMoisture device, and the default Battery device.